Researching the new possibilities for education that will shape the future

 DEFI maps the educational logic of the new Internet Age through research that explores the pedagogical affordances of new technologies, which means the ways of teaching and learning that they make possible for education, ways which were either not possible or more difficult to implement before.
 While some of these affordances have long been noted in the literature, not enough effort has yet been put into research into how they might or might not transform education in the future.
 Design-based research implements these affordances in working models of education in order to investigate their consequences.

-The core business of the Centre is collaborative research projects with industry partners.
-In addition, depending on the support we receive, this initiative and proposed future Institute, will:
+The core business of the Centre is collaborative research projects with industry partners, in order to:

 - Conduct evidence mapping, horizon scanning and future scoping to analyse emerging trends, anticipate their impact and explore new models of education that may have a ‘real world’ impact.